Salim (film): Production

 After his debut venture Naan, Vijay Antony decided to start Salim.
-Vijay Antony plays the role of a doctor while Aksha Pardasany was signed to portray his fiancé in the film, making her Tamil film debut.
-Since the movie required Vijay Antony to perform some dare devil stunts, he understood the necessity and underwent rigorous training in Taekwondo for a period of two months.
-The shoot of the first schedule of the film was held in Chennai in June 2013.
+He plays the role of a doctor while Aksha Pardasany was signed on to portray his fiancé in the film, making her Tamil film debut.
+Since the movie required Vijay Antony to perform some dare devil stunts, he underwent rigorous training in Taekwondo for a period of two months.
+The first schedule of the film's principal photography was in Chennai in June 2013.

 Soundtrack

 The music of the film was composed by Vijay Antony.
-The soundtrack album was released at Sathyam Cinemas, Chennai on 5 June 2014, with Bharathiraja, Bala, M. Raja, R. K. Selvamani and R. Parthiepan among other attending the event.
+The soundtrack album was released at Sathyam Cinemas, Chennai on 5 June 2014, with Bharathiraja, Bala, M. Raja, R. K. Selvamani and R. Parthiepan among others attending the event.
 Behindwoods gave 2 out of 5 and called the album "a mixed bag from Vijay Antony".

 Release

-Salim was released on 29 August 2014 in around 400 screens across the country, including Kerala and Karnataka, with Tamil Nadu contributing close to 300 screens.
+Salim was released on 29 August 2014 in around 400 screens across the country, including Kerala and Karnataka, with close to 300 screens in Tamil Nadu.
 Gopuram Films and Sri Production distribute the film in India.
 It was released in about 50 screens in the overseas space in key countries, through Suara Networks.

 Critical response

-The film has received generally positive reviews from the newspapers.
+The film has received generally positive reviews from critics.
 Baradwaj Rangan from The Hindu wrote, "The director, N. V. Nirmal Kumar, subscribes to a rather charming theory: things just happen.
 Nisha just happens to morph into a ghost.
 Salim just happens to get arrested by a cop...Salim just happens to visit an old man, who dies a few scenes later, having served little purpose other than to demonstrate another facet of Salim’s goodness.
 If he (Salim) was really that good, he’d have refunded my ticket money by now".
 The Times of India gave 3 stars out of 5 and wrote, "Vijay Antony is definitely not an expressive actor but with Naan earlier and now Salim, he has managed to find roles where impassiveness is a trait of the character...The first half of Salim nicely sets up what's in store...It is only in the second half that things get somewhat cinematic".
 The New Indian Express wrote, Salim may not have the best of scripts, but with its racy pace and twists, it manages to keep one glued to the screen for the most part".
 Sify wrote, " Salim is a decent enough thriller that compensates for its weak first half by a smarter second half and some composed acting by Vijay Antony".
 Behindwoods in its review stated, "This is not the first time that Tamil Cinema witnesses such a plot, however the way Salim is treated, manages to keep the audiences engaged", calling it a "watchable average movie".
-Moviecrow stated, Salim is definitely a sound choice by Vijay Antony as a follow up to Naan".
+Moviecrow stated, Salim is definitely a sound choice by Vijay Antony as a follow-up to Naan".
 Indiaglitz.com wrote, "The film is clean and thought-provoking, and is certainly worth the time invested".